jegadeshhike/sch-elk-orchestration/README.md

 ---------------------
  - Prepares the IAM roles; sets their permission and trust policies as defined in the iam_policies folder
  - Prepares the custom monitoring scripts and uploads them to S3
+ - Prepares the Chef cookbooks for use in OpsWorks
+ - Creates the OpsWorks stack
- - Drops and rebuilds the Data Pipeline
+ - Creates the Data Pipeline for scheduled batch uploads
  - Creates Cloudwatch alarm for the ELK Pipeline

 Prerequisites
 -------------
+ - AWSCLI installed and configured
+ - Git installed and configured
+ - Chef-DK installed and configured

  - Parts of the ELK System already in place:
-    - Opswork stack created, with shipper, redis and indexer layers
     - Logstash Buffer Custom CloudWatch Metric
     - S3 bucket/path of the logs to be processed by Shipper